syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Read-only Label

-To prevent label editing, set Label’s `readOnly` property as `True`.
+To prevent label editing, set `label`'s `readOnly` property as `True`.
 After setting the Label to `readOnly` mode, when you double clicking on the Label, it is not moved to `Edit` mode.
 However.
 Even after `readOnly` is set as true, you can programmatically move the label to edit mode.

 {% highlight js %}
 //label readOnly mode